AndyLaBorde/README_generator/README.md

   ## Description

-  This app allows the user to generate a basic readme for any project
+  This app allows the developer to generate a readme for any project through the command line

   ## Installation

-  npm i inquirer@8.2.4
+  n/a

   ## Usage

-  undefined
+  n/a

   ## License